jribbens/json-wrangler/README.md

 # json-wrangler Chrome extension

 This is a Chrome extension that makes it so JSON files are displayed in a much nicer and more interactive way in the browser.
-There already exist various extensions to do this, but they all suffered from being old and unmaintained, or buggy, or missing features I consider vital.
+There already existed various extensions to do this, but they all suffered from being old and unmaintained, or buggy, or missing features I consider vital - or all of the above.

 There are no options or configuration, just install the extension and then point your browser at a JSON file.